avelino/awesome-go/README.md

 * [goset](https://github.com/zoumo/goset) - A useful Set collection implementation for Go.
 * [goskiplist](https://github.com/ryszard/goskiplist) - Skip list implementation in Go.
 * [gota](https://github.com/kniren/gota) - Implementation of dataframes, series, and data wrangling methods for Go.
+* [hide](https://github.com/emvi/hide) - ID type with marshalling to/from hash to prevent sending IDs to clients.
 * [hilbert](https://github.com/google/hilbert) - Go package for mapping values to and from space-filling curves, such as Hilbert and Peano curves.
 * [hyperloglog](https://github.com/axiomhq/hyperloglog) - HyperLogLog implementation with Sparse, LogLog-Beta bias correction and TailCut space reduction.
 * [levenshtein](https://github.com/agext/levenshtein) - Levenshtein distance and similarity metrics with customizable edit costs and Winkler-like bonus for common prefix.